kkacsh321/robotf-ai-suite/README.md

 **Warning ComfyUI will download several models on it's first startup to support Image Generation See more info at [YanWenKun](https://github.com/YanWenKun/ComfyUI-Docker)

-This calls docker-compose under the hood with the Makefile, to see more commands type
+Visit `http://<your server ip>:8188` to see the ComfyUI Application

 ```bash
 make help